Spectral transfer morphisms for unipotent affine Hecke algebras: Introduction

-As an application of this classification we prove, for all unipotent discrete series representations of an unramified simple algebraic group defined over a non-archimedian local field $\bf{k}$, the conjecture \cite[Conjecture 1.4]{HII} of Hiraga, Ichino and Ikeda expressing the formal degree of a discrete series representation in terms of the adjoint gamma factor of its (conjectural) local Langlands parameters and an explicit rational constant factor, if we accept Lusztig's parameters for the unipotent discrete series representations as conjectural Langlands parameters.
+As application of this classification, using the basic properties of STMs discussed in \cite{Opd4}, we prove the conjecture \cite[Conjecture 1.4]{HII} of Hiraga, Ichino and Ikeda expressing the formal degree of a discrete series representation in terms of the adjoint gamma factor of its (conjectural) local Langlands parameters and an explicit rational constant factor, for all unipotent discrete series representations of inner forms of $G$ (where we accept Lusztig's parameters for the unipotent discrete series representations as conjectural Langlands parameters).
 It should be mentioned that it was already known from Reeder's work \cite{Re0}, \cite{Re} (see also \cite{HII}) that this conjecture holds for the unipotent discrete series characters of split exceptional groups of adjoint type, and for some small rank classical groups.
 It should be mentioned that the stability of Lusztig's packets of unipotent representations was shown by Moeglin and Waldspurger for odd orthogonal groups \cite{MW} and by Moeglin for unitary groups \cite{Moe}.